vekatze/neut/book/src/exponentials-in-action.md

 ...
 ```

-where the `tau` is the type of types.
+where the `tau` is the type of the types.

 This means that we need to translate the `tau` into a function.
-You may be wondering how, but this is actually fairly easy.
+It might sound difficult, but it's easy in reality.
 Since a type is translated into a closed function as we've seen, things like `i64` or `text -> bool` are lowered to pointers to the function at runtime, which is nothing but an immediate.
 Types are therefore translated into the pointer to `exp-immediate` that we've just seen.

 ## Exponential for Closures

-This type exponential can also be constructed for closures.
-Although this is one of the most interesting point of Neut, since it could be a bit complicated, I put it in the appendix.
+A type-exponential can also be constructed for closures.
+Although this is one of the most interesting points of Neut, since it could be a bit complicated, I put it in the appendix.
 See [the Chapter in the Appendix](./executing-the-function-type.md) if you're interested in it.

-## Exporential for Variant Types
+## Exponential for Variant Types

-Variant types like below also have exponentials, of course:
+Variant types like the below also have exponentials, of course:

 ```neut
 variant list(a) {